 Despite this, there’s still a lot of confusion as to how it should be used.
-One of the most common questions I get is, “Renée, what’s the best age for me to start using retinol?”
+One of the most common questions I get asked is, “Renée, what’s the best age for me to start using retinol?”
 There’s definitely an ideal age range, and it can get more nuanced depending on your skin’s history and needs.
 Keep reading to learn when you should start using this game-changing ingredient!

-What is Retinol?
+What Is Retinol?

 First, a quick refresher course.
 Retinoids, which include retinol, are derivatives of vitamin A, which is one of the body’s key nutrients for giving cellular turnover a boost.
 It’s used in topical skincare products to promote bright, even-toned skin with a smooth texture.
 It also helps stimulate the production of collagen.
-Depending on the formula, it can be helpful for clearing clogged pores and lessening breakout activity.
+Depending on the formula, it can also be helpful for clearing clogged pores and lessening breakout activity.